danielc051/Asp.Net-Core-MVC-CRUD-Operations-with-EF-Core/README.md

 # ASP.NET Core MVC Project – BankTransactions with CRUD Operations using Entity Framework Core

 ## Objective
-The purpose of this ASP.NET Core MVC project is to build a fully functional **Bank Transaction Management System** that supports complete **CRUD operations** (Create, Retrieve, Update, Delete).
+The purpose of this ASP.NET Core MVC project is to build a functional **Bank Transaction Management System** that supports complete **CRUD operations** (Create, Retrieve, Update, Delete).
 Users can input and manage transactions through form-based pages, with all data stored in a **SQL Server** database using **Entity Framework Core**.

 This project is based on concepts from the CodAffection tutorial: